Logan1904/Optimisation_Visualiser/README.md

 optimisation methods work on different objective functions; hopefully this provides a nice way to demonstrate different optimisation methods for users first learning about mathematical optimisation.

-This project also serves teach me
+This project also serves to teach HTML, JavaScript and the D3.js library

 Inspiration taken from Emilien Dupont (https://emiliendupont.github.io/2018/01/24/optimization-visualization/)